 - Credit Card – Similar to debit cards, credit cards are also used to set up recurring payments.
 A bank issues them, and in essence, they provide your consumer with a line of credit to make purchases of goods and services.
-An obvious downside is card payments in the recurring scenario is they do expire.
-Be sure to have a system of checks and balances in place to stay ahead of attempting to debit an expired card.
+An obvious downside is card payments in the recurring scenario if they do expire.
+Be sure to have a checks and balances system in place to stay ahead of attempting to debit an expired card.
 Payment authorization is also required here – no different than the other payment methods discussed.

 Why Recurring Payments?

 Any payment is money in the door for your business – so what are the benefits of establishing a compliant recurring payment plan for your business?
 It all comes down to convenience.
 With a recurring payment solution, your business can: